bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * We used double exponential smoothing to capture trend movements, triple xponential smoothing for taking into account seasonality, and an ARIMA model (Autoregressive Integrated Moving Average)
   * Alpha in exponential smoothing models indicate to us how much we want to smooth the data.
 Higher alphas indicate we want to more heavily weight recent points.
   * These are the most common statistical methods for time-series predictions.
-* Note that the triple exponential smoothing model is probably a bad choice for this task
-   * Because we have data that is recorded on such a short time frame (1 day), it's unlikely to have any meaningful seasonality trends
+* Note that the triple exponential smoothing model is probably a bad choice for this task because on this short time frame, it's unlikely to have any meaningful seasonality trends

 ![image](https://user-images.githubusercontent.com/79114425/210890640-2a1affa7-14c2-49d0-93ac-87c3a8a8141f.png)
 * While mse is a commmon measurement for success, I think in the case of this project, plotting the values gives us a much better idea of how models are performing relatively.